Complying with COPPA: Frequently Asked Questions

 - Requesting in your initial message to the parent that the parent include a phone or fax number or mailing address in the reply message, so that you can follow up with a confirming phone call, fax or letter to the parent; or

 - After a reasonable time delay, sending another message via the parent’s online contact information to confirm consent.
 In this confirmatory message, you should include all the original information contained in the direct notice, inform the parent that he or she can revoke the consent, and inform the parent how to do so.

-5. I would like to get consent by collecting a credit card or debit card number from the parent, but I do not want to engage in a monetary transaction.
+5. I would like to get consent by collecting a credit card or debit card number from the parent, but I don't want to engage in a monetary transaction.
 Is this ok?

 6. I would like to use a credit card or a government-issued identification as a method of parental consent.
 I am worried, however, that I will not know whether it is the child’s parent or another adult who is submitting identification for consent.
 Do I need to collect additional information to confirm that, in fact, it is the parent?

 No. By providing appropriate notice and obtaining consent in connection with the amended Rule’s proper use of a credit card or government identification, the operator will be deemed to fulfill its obligation under the Rule.